How We Can Help You

 Homeschooling has the potential to be very expensive depending on one’s personal financial situation.
 Many people desire a Christian curriculum that is top notch, can be used from K-12, and that keeps Christ (Messiah Yeshua) at the center of it, but that doesn’t cost their life’s savings.
 Here are the 7 Reasons Why the Noah Plan® Curriculum Guides Save You Money and Peace of Mind in the Long Run The curriculum guides for Literature, Read more about 7 Reasons Why the Noah Plan® Curriculum Guides Save You Money and Peace of Mind in the Long Run[…]

-Several years into my Principle Approach® journey, I continue to be blessed with little ones.
+Several years into my Principle Approach® journey, I continue to be blessed with homeschooling and toddlers.
 I admit that the challenge is real.
 I’ll have our books out for any given subject and my baby will want to nurse, or my toddler will need attention, or diapers need changing, a young child will suddenly find a reason to grab my attention, or any number of emergent tasks young-people-related may arise.
-So, how do I manage to Read more about How I Manage to Teach With Little Ones[…]
+So, how do I manage Read more about How I Manage to Teach With Little Ones[…]

 When I first started receiving my Noah Plan® curriculum books and Noah Plan® Curriculum Guides and “red books,” I was so excited!
 While I was swimming in an ocean of books, waves would come.
 I was overwhelmed, I was sort of confused on some things, and I felt a bit tearfully defeated.
 Eventually, I braved up to make the call, and I was encouraged by talking with a gal at The Foundation for American Christian Education.
 The Read more about How to Understand the Approach to Bible Principles[…]

 There was a comment from a reader, Levi, in regards to my March blog post, What No One Tells You About Classical Education.
-In the comment, I’m challenged to consider seeing a Greek Classical Education in a different light than I do the Principle Approach® method of education.
-I needed to take time to consider the points made and to research before replying.
-If you’d like to read the full comment from this reader, visit Read more about What No One Tells You About Classical Education: Part 2[…]
+And in the comment, I’m challenged to consider seeing a Greek Classical Education in a different light.
+After taking time to consider the points made and to research before replying, I’m ready to share thoughts.
+Firstly, if you’d like to read the full comment from this reader, visit the link provided above.
+Read more about What No One Tells You About Classical Education: Part 2[…]